nagytimi85/zettelkasten/content/references/ref-doto-2023-how-to-use-folgezettel-in-your-zettelkasten.md

 ---
-title: "Doto, Bobo: How to Use Folgezettel in Your Zettelkasten"
+title: "Doto, Bob: How to Use Folgezettel in Your Zettelkasten"
 draft: false
 tags:
   - bobdoto